 So, let’s jump into it, Greg. going to one of the things that I think people want to know off the bat when we talk about niche-specific is, what’s the biggest opportunity in 2019 for local SEO for car dealers?
 What can happen, what’s new that they can really take advantage of?

 Greg: The biggest opportunity is actually just doing SEO at all.
 You laugh, but automotive is, I would say, a little bit behind the rest of what most of us are used to.
-We all have a lot of friends that do SEO for eCommerce companies, or big, multi-location enterprise stuff, or attorneys, and they’re all pretty advanced in their tactics, and there’s a ton of car dealers that still don’t even do SEO at all.
+We all have a lot of friends that do SEO for eCommerce and insurance companies like www.mycartaxcheck.co.uk, or big, multi-location enterprise stuff, or attorneys, and they’re all pretty advanced in their tactics, and there’s a ton of car dealers that still don’t even do SEO at all.
 So, in a lot of markets, you can come in and just do some really basic SEO and make a massive difference in the visibility of sites.

 I mean, I’ve got some dealerships that…we were just looking through some reports the other day, and we have 5 dealers, and 2 of the 5 dealerships have over 120% year of year growth in organic SEO and the other ones are all above 60%.
 So, I mean, just us coming in and doing some basic…I mean, obviously, we’re going a little more than basic, but coming in from a dealership that wasn’t really doing SEO, or several dealerships not doing SEO, to then having a really solid strategy and knowing what to do to hit all those basics jumped them up from being not visible to they’re just dominating page one for just about anything related to dealership, and their traffic is insane.